microsoft/nlp-recipes/utils_nlp/README.md

 * Pytorch's conditional Gated Recurrent Unit (GRU)

 ### [Interpreter](interpreter)
-This Toolkit enables you to explain every hidden state in your model.
-It is a code implementation of the paper [Towards a Deep and Unified Understanding of Deep Neural Models in NLP](http://proceedings.mlr.press/v97/guan19a/guan19a.pdf)
+The interpreter submodule contains implementations to explain hidden states of models.
+It is a code implementation of the paper [Towards a Deep and Unified Understanding of Deep Neural Models in NLP](http://proceedings.mlr.press/v97/guan19a/guan19a.pdf).